-Language provides humans with the opportunity to directly communicate what is on their minds to others.
-One particular aspect of language that is directly linked to a person’s ongoing mental experience is his or her voice.
+Conversation is a mechanism by which humans communicate what is on their minds to others.
+One means by which people convey their mental experiences is through their voices (e.g., in spoken conversation).
 A person’s voice is a conduit for expressing sophisticated thoughts, beliefs, and knowledge using both semantic and paralinguistic information.
-How does hearing a person’s thoughts via their own speech change beliefs about his or her mental capacities, compared with reading the same thoughts?
-More broadly, how can the act of communicating in different ways (e.g., via talking, writing, video-chatting, and so on) affect social inferences?
+How does hearing a person’s thoughts via their own speech change beliefs about that person’s mental capacities, compared with reading the same thoughts?
+More broadly, how can the act of conversing in different ways (e.g., via talking, writing, video-chatting, and so on) affect social inferences?

 The Humanizing Voice: Speech Reveals, and Text Conceals, a More Thoughtful Mind in the Midst of Disagreement